dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2446: Punishment provides closure and deterrence.
+### T2446: The death penalty deters crime and provides closure for victims' families.

 |Support|
 |---|